 This collection of original essays explores the myriad expressions of austerity since the 2008 financial crisis.

 Case studies drawn from Canada, Australia and the European Union provide extensive comparative analysis of fiscal consolidation and the varied political responses against austerity.
-Contributions examine such themes as privatisation, class mobilization and resistance, the crisis of liberal democracy and the rise of the far right.
+Contributions examine such themes as privatization, class mobilization and resistance, the crisis of liberal democracy and the rise of the far right.

 The potential impact of the COVID-19 pandemic in shaping future austerity and alternatives is signalled.
 Given the rapidly shifting terrain, this comprehensive handbook provides important insights into a complex and fast changing period of politics and policy.